 Northumbria Police recognises that certain types of crime cause considerable public concern and certain categories of victims are vulnerable because of the repeating nature of the crime or anti social behaviour or the relationship between the victim and offender.

 Northumbria Police will identify and protect vulnerable people in the Northumbria force area and work in partnership to implement appropriate safeguarding measures, bring offenders to justice, and contribute to the multi-agency management of offenders to reduce the risk of further offending.

-Northumbria Police recognises that the following may be vulnerable and require safeguarding activity by police and partner agencies:
+Northumbria Police provides the following definition to assist identification of those vulnerable persons who require safeguarding activity by police and partner agencies: